Skip to main content

 Docker Compose automatically merges the override file with the generated docker-compose.yml using a strategic merge — maps (services, environment) are deep-merged by key, lists (ports, volumes) are appended, and scalars (image, command) are replaced.

-When aibox sync detects the override file, it wires both files into devcontainer.json so VS Code picks them up.
+When aibox apply detects the override file, it wires both files into devcontainer.json so VS Code picks them up.

 Example — add a PostgreSQL sidecar: